n1ch0la5/aioli-cli/README.md

 6. Start the Electron app: Run `npm run dev` in the myprojectapp directory
 7. Begin development in the VS Code windows

+## Platform Compatibility

+Aioli CLI supports both macOS and Windows.
+The CLI automatically detects your operating system and adjusts commands accordingly.

+### Windows-specific Notes

+- Laravel Herd and DBngin are now available for Windows
+- Windows uses `start` instead of `open` to launch URLs (handled automatically)
+- Path separators and command syntax differences are handled automatically
+- For detailed Windows information, see our [Windows Compatibility Guide](windows-compatibility.md)

 ## Customization

 If you need to modify the default repositories or behavior: